curveball/core/README.md

 * `origin` - The 'origin' for the request, for example:
    `http://my-api:8008`.
 * `absoluteUrl` - The absolute URL for the request.
+* `ip()` - Returns the ip address of the client.
+This may be ipv4 or ipv6.
+  If `CURVEBALL_TRUSTPROXY` is set in the environment and truthy, this will use the information from the `X-Forwarded-For` header (if available).

 ### The Response interface